pragmatist/url-expander/README.md

 `UrlExpander` has a [PHPUnit](https://phpunit.de/) test suite.
 To run the tests, run the following command from the project folder.

     $ ./vendor/bin/phpunit

+## Security

+If you discover any security related issues, please email hello@pragmatist.nl instead of using the issue tracker.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.